-- Register with DOR online using INBiz (www.inbiz.in.gov); or - Visit either DOR's downtown Indianapolis office or one of the district offices located throughout the state to use DOR's kiosks to register online.
+- Register with DOR online using INBiz (inbiz.in.gov); or - Visit either DOR's downtown Indianapolis office or one of the district offices located throughout the state.

 Payments of amounts withheld must be remitted to DOR via electronic method by the due date.
 If a filing and/or payment of the proper amount of tax withheld is not made by the due date, penalty and interest will be added.
 A person responsible for remitting payments is personally liable for the tax to be remitted, and may be subject to criminal prosecution if the failure to pay and/or file a withholding return is due to fraud or tax evasion.
-Businesses can file and pay withholding taxes via INTIME at intime.dor.in.gov/ or a third-party vendor.
+Businesses can file and pay withholding taxes via INTIME at intime.dor.in.gov or a third-party vendor.
 INTIME can also be used to file and remit sales tax.